 Funny, diverse and it rocks.
 Surprised with this one, which I stumbled on by accident on a weird-dreamy-shit reels on instagram.

-Now, K-pop cannot be trully appreciated without the complete package - which usually includes song, visuals, dance and merchandising - so it would not be fair to only judge Le Sserafim’s comeback based on the album songs only.
+Now, K-pop cannot be trully appreciated without the complete package - which usually includes song, visuals, dance and merchandising - so it would not be fair to only judge LE SSERAFIM’s comeback based on the album songs only.

-With that being said, I don’t even need to talk about the rest, as this album alone is great enough to sustain itself, a feat displayed multiple times by Le Sserafim.
+With that being said, I don’t even need to talk about the rest, as this album alone is great enough to sustain itself, a feat displayed multiple times by LE SSERAFIM.
 With a diversed yet consistent underlying theme and song proximity, EASY is energetic, feminine, powerful and sticks in your brain.

 With all five of them sharing the spolight across the songs, it’s EASY to differ them by their unique voices and pitch - a quality often lost in current K-pop groups.